 How much does a yard3 of gravel weigh?

 A cubic yard of typical gravel weighs about 2830 pounds or 1.42 tons.
 A square yard of gravel with a depth of 2 in (~5 cm) weighs about 157 pounds (~74 kg).
-The gravel is assumed clean of dirt and other debris.
+The gravel is assumed to be clean of dirt and other debris.